Liveweight loss and recovery in cattle

 Liveweight is often used as the basis for trading cattle and is the major determinant of carcase weight.
 However, due to time off water and feed through handling and transport, considerable weight, and therefore, financial loss can occur.

-Liveweight includes the weight of the body tissues and the contents of the alimentary tract (gut fill) and bladder.
+Liveweight includes the weight of the body tissues, and the contents of the gastrointestinal tract (gut fill) and bladder.
 Losses in any of these components, including tissue moisture, will reduce liveweight.

 The main factors determining the weight of gut fill include: